Code-Institute-Submissions/whos-that-pokemon/README.md

 `git clone https://github.com/USERNAME/REPOSITORY`

-5. Press Enter, and now the local clone will be created.
+5. Press **Enter** button, and now the local clone will be created.

 ---